5 Ways to Boost Business Using Gamification

 Gamification is typically used to drive sales by getting customers to compete with one another (or just themselves) to earn products or services.
 It also can be used to engage and motivate employees and customers by helping them reach certain goals.
-The un-derlying strength of it is that most people love to play games and compete, so it's not difficult to capture their interest.
-(Check out these examples of gamification and how they're used.)
+The underlying strength of it is that most people love to play games and compete, so it's not difficult to capture their interest.

 1. It supports your brick-and-mortar store

 According to U.S. Department of Commerce reports, e-commerce sales in the U.S. for the second quarter of 2015 were almost $84 billion, an increase of 4.2% from the first quarter.
 As online sales grow, it's going to be critical for small businesses that have brick-and-mortar locations to ensure customers keep coming in the door.
 Gamification, for example, can reward them for "checking in" at a store or give them chances to win prizes if they show up in person.